gknowles/dimcli/docs/src/guide.md

 - If the unlimited one is required it will prevent any optional positionals from getting populated, since it eats up all the arguments before they get a turn.
+- A positional with nargs set to `Dim::superGreedyMode` becomes very greedy and eats up everything, including arguments with '-' and '--'.
+This can be useful if you want to pass rest of your command line to another program with its own options.

 ## Flag Options
 Many options are flags with no associated value, they just set an option